gwiener/dotfiles/README.md

-# Guy Wiener's Mac configuration
+# Life on the Terminal

-Personal reproducible computer configuration based installing apps with Nix-Darwin and stowing links to `.config`
+Personal reproducible Terminal configuration
+Run `stow` to install on home dir.